rbowsley/lamplighthelp/source/20-2-5_Charge_Module-_Setting_up_an_Attendance-Role-based_Charge_Rule.markdown

 To set up an attendance/role-based charge rule:
 - Go to 'admin -> system administration -> Module Administration -> Charge Module -> Manage charge module rules and policies'.
-- Click the 'Create new attendance/role based charge rule' button.
+- Click the 'Create new attendance/role-based charge rule' button.

 ![Setting up an attendance-role based charge rule](20.2.5a.png)

 Section [20.2.1 Setting Up Charge Rules - General Points](/help/index/p/20.2.1) explains the 'name' and 'previous rules' fields.

 Beneath that, the table shows attendance types down the left, and roles along the top.
 Each cell represents the combination (e.g. '{{user}} that attended').
 For each of these you can specify an amount or a percentage.
    - If you set an amount (e.g. £50) then they will be charged that amount: this is not cumulative from previous rules.